ibm-cloud-docs/vpc/file_storage_vpc_migrate_access_mode.md

 ## Next steps
 {: #fs-migrate-access-mode-next-steps}

-After completing the migration, verify that:
+After the migration is complete, verify the following conditions:

 * The file share is accessible from all authorized compute hosts.
-* Security group rules are properly configured to allow access.
+* Security group rules are configured to allow access.
 * Applications that use the file share are functioning correctly.
 * The mount is persistent across reboots (check `/etc/fstab` entries).